msgr0/gplas2/README.md

 Currently, plasmidEC can be used for binary classification of 8 species: *E. coli, K. pneumoniae, Acinetobacter baummannii, P. aeruginosa, S. enterica, S. aureus, E. faecalis, E. faecium*

-Follow the instructions on the [plasmidEC](https://github.com/lisavader/plasmidEC) repository to classify the nodes and move to step 2.
+Follow the instructions on the [plasmidEC](https://github.com/lisavader/plasmidEC) repository to classify your nodes and move to step 2.

 ##### <ins>Using a different tool</ins> <a name="using-a-different-tool"></a>